TareqNewazShahriar/signalr-state-retainer/README.md

 ###### Server-side Steps
 * **Step 1:** In your SignalR hub, add a method which will call the client method when a new notification will be available.
 Let's name the Hub name as 'NotificationHub' and the client method as 'getNotified'.
-We will provide that name to the plugin to create a JS method with that name.
-This method will return the Json of the notification data.
+We will provide that name to the plugin to create a JS method with same name.
+The server-side method will return the Json of the notification data.
 For example

 ```cs
 using System.Web.Script.Serialization;